lucrnz/login-next-swr-node/README.md

 npm start
 ```

-If you need local HTTPS for the development server you might used the supplied [Caddyfile](./Caddyfile)
+If you need local HTTPS for the development server you might use the supplied [Caddyfile](./Caddyfile)

 ```sh
 caddy run --config Caddyfile